madeleinevarda/CoreTech_analysis/README.md

 ## Sales Trends

-Seasonality - On average Feb and Oct performed the worst from the month before, keeping in mind that Dec and Jan have high average sales because of the holiday season.
-In 2020 March perfromed 50% more in sales than Feb.
-However, this is not representative of our normal trends from 2019-2022 where March usually has a slight lift over Feb.
+Seasonality: Typically, February and October underperform compared to the preceding months, while December and January boast high average sales due to the holiday season.
+Notably, in 2020, March sales surged 50% over February, an anomaly not reflecting the usual trend from 2019-2022, where March generally sees a modest increase over February.

 <img width="450" alt="Screenshot 2024-10-16 205022" src="https://github.com/user-attachments/assets/a422f168-2351-4c6a-82ca-dadf53214d78">